pviscone/SampleFactory/README.md

 - `KEEPS` : This defines which step of the output will be kept.
 For example, if `STEPS` is defined as `["STEP1", "STEP2", "STEP3", "STEP4"]` and `KEEPS` is defined as `["STEP1", "STEP3"]`, outputs from `STEP1` and `STEP3` will only transferred back while the others will be removed after the whole execution finishes.

+- `FILES` : If you need to transfer some files to the worker node, you can add it here

+### Customization
+You can customize your step before running it

+In `CUSTOMIZES` you have 3 options:
+- `cmssw`: list of commands that runs after `cmsenv` but before `scram b` in the `src` directory of the CMSSW release
+- `pre-cmsRun`: list of commands to run in the root of the worker node after the setup of the CMSSW release but before running the `cmsDriver.py` command.
+- `post-cmsRun`: list of commands to run in the root of the worker node at the end of the `cmsDriver.py` command.
+- `keep`: (default=True) By default all the CMSSW are kept on disk but if you want to save space you can delete a release after the end of the workflow step setting up `"keep": false`

+N.B
+1. `OPTION` is optional, if it's not defined no `cmsDriver` command will be run.
+This is useful if you have a custom CMSSW package and you want to run a script with `cmsRun`.
+(You have to setup your release in `cmssw` and then insert the `cmsRun` command in `post-cmsRun`
+2. If no `CMSSW_VERSION` is set up, no release will be `cmsrel`led.
+(But `CMSSW_BASE` will still point to the release used in the previous step)

 ## Fragments

 `data/fragments/` contains the python configuration files that defines the physics process one wants to produce.
 In case of samples that requires gridpacks, `ExternalLHEProducer` should be written as well.
 Take a look at `Fragment` tab in [link](https://cms-pdmv-prod.web.cern.ch/mcm/requests?member_of_chain=GEN-chain_Run3Summer22wmLHEGS_flowRun3Summer22DRPremix_flowRun3Summer22MiniAODv4_flowRun3Summer22NanoAODv12-00184&page=0&shown=262271) as an example.